Amark-DataEx/AZ-900-Notes/2) Azure architucture and services.md

      Some services or virtual machine (VM) features are only available in certain regions, such as specific VM sizes or storage types.
 There are also some global Azure services that don't require you to select a particular region, such as Microsoft Entra ID, Azure Traffic Manager, and Azure DNS.
 ### Availability Zones:
 Availability zones are physically separate datacenters within an Azure region.
 Each availability zone is made up of one or more datacenters equipped with independent power, cooling, and networking.
 An availability zone is set up to be an isolation boundary.
 If one zone goes down, the other continues working.
 Availability zones are connected through high-speed, private fiber-optic networks.

+Availability zones are primarily for VMs, managed disks, load balancers, and SQL databases.
+Azure services that support availability zones fall into three categories:

+* Zonal services: You pin the resource to a specific zone (for example, VMs, managed disks, IP addresses).
+* Zone-redundant services: The platform replicates automatically across zones (for example, zone-redundant storage, SQL Database).
+* Non-regional services: Services are always available from Azure geographies and are resilient to zone-wide outages as well as region-wide outages.

+Even with the additional resiliency that availability zones provide, it’s possible that an event could be so large that it impacts multiple availability zones in a single region.
+To provide even further resilience, Azure has Region Pairs.
+### Region Pairs:
+Most Azure regions are paired with another region within the same geography (such as US, Europe, or Asia) at least 300 miles away.
+This approach allows for the replication of resources across a geography that helps reduce the likelihood of interruptions because of events such as natural disasters, civil unrest, power outages, or physical network outages that affect an entire region.
+For example, if a region in a pair was affected by a natural disaster, services would automatically fail over to the other region in its region pair.